 As the impact of the global pandemic takes effect in Ireland its ramifications in terms of mental health will gradually emerge.
-This will likely become evident as the initial disbelief and distraction levels out and the consequences of this very sudden change to everyday life becomes more apparent.
+This is becoming evident now as the initial disbelief and distraction subsides and the consequences of Covid 19 in Ireland becomes more tangible.

 In the past I mentioned research from Trinity College which looked at the impact of economic recession & mental health

 It is clear that many life events (which can bring distress under normal circumstances) are being complicated by the fact we are in this “new normal”.
-Births, deaths, weddings, health conditions , new jobs and even retirement are being complicated by the uncertainty and limitations now present in our day to day lives.
+Births, deaths, weddings, health conditions, exams, new job roles and even retirement are being complicated by the uncertainty and limitations now present in our day to day lives.

 We are also on hand to support front line workers with the challenges they may face and will be waiving normal fees in this regard.